DiamondLightSource/cs-web-lib/README.md

 Install via npm:
     `npm install @diamondlightsource/cs-web-lib`

-cs-web-lib requires several environment variables to be set in order to connect to Coniql and fetch PV value updates.
+We use React 18. cs-web-lib requires several environment variables to be set in order to connect to PVWS and fetch PV value updates.

-  - `VITE_CONIQL_SOCKET` - point to the server hosting the coniql application.
+  - `VITE_PVWS_SOCKET` - point to the server hosting the PVWS application.
-  - `VITE_CONIQL_SSL` - set this to false if running a local coniql instance e.g. localhost:8080 without SSL, otherwise true
+  - `VITE_PVWS_SSL` - set this to false if running a local PVWS instance e.g. localhost:8080 without SSL, otherwise true

 These should be provided in a .env file at the root of your project.

 Inside your application, create a screen by passing a .opi, .bob or .json file to the EmbeddedDisplay widget.

+## Legacy Installation

+PVWS was introduced in version 0.4.0.
+Versions prior to this used [Coniql](https://github.com/DiamondLightSource/coniql), and the .env variables used were `VITE_CONIQL_SOCKET` and `VITE_CONIQL_SSL`.

 ## Features